holtzermann17/test-driven-development/README.md

 specific implementation detail.

-We could start with something simpler, like identifying the number of `defun' and `defvar' usages in a given file.
-It's not entirely clear that the `ert-deftest' mechanism will be the best way to go, rather than using some other ad hoc code scanning and reporting mechanism, but we can try!
+We could start with something simpler, like identifying the number of `defun` and `defvar` usages in a given file.
+It's not entirely clear that the `ert-deftest` mechanism will be the best way to go, rather than using some other ad hoc code scanning and reporting mechanism, but we can try!